-That’s why it’s important to decide what your ultimate relationship deal breakers would be before things get serious.
+So it’s important to decide what your ultimate relationship deal breakers are.

 Are you wondering if something that has happened or is happening in your relationship should be a deal breaker?